temach/terraform-provider-mongodb/docs/index.md

 * `timeout` - (Optional) `default = 10000 ` Specifies the number of milliseconds that a single operation run on the Client can take before returning a timeout error.
 * `connect_timeout` - (Optional) `default = 30000 ` Specifies the time in milliseconds to attempt a connection before timing out.
 * `server_selection_timeout` - (Optional) Specifies the time in milliseconds to wait to find an available, suitable server to execute an operation.
+* `replica_set` - (Optional) Specifies the name of the replica set to connect to.
+* `replica_set_hosts` - (Optional) Comma separated list of hosts for the replica set.
+* `read_preference` - (Optional) Specifies the default read preference for the client (excluding tags).
+See [read preference](https://www.mongodb.com/docs/manual/core/read-preference/#std-label-read-preference) for more information.
+* `max_pool_size` - (Optional) Specifies the maximum number of clients or connections the driver can create in its connection pool.
+* `max_connecting` - (Optional) Specifies the maximum number of connections a driver's connection pool may be establishing concurrently.
+  Optional) Specifies the maximum number of connections a driver's connection pool may be establishing concurrently.